Homotopy theory with bornological coarse spaces: Coarse K -homology

-Since $M$ is complete the Dirac operator $\Dirac$ and the connection Laplacian $\Delta $ are essentially selfadjoint unbounded operators on the Hilbert space defined on the dense domain $C_{c}^{\infty}(M,S)$.
+Since $M$ is complete the Dirac operator $\Dirac$ and the connection Laplacian $\Delta $ are essentially selfadjoint unbounded operators on the Hilbert space $H:=L^{2}(M,S)$ defined on the dense domain $C_{c}^{\infty}(M,S)$.

 The Laplacian $\Delta$ is non-negative.
-So morally the formula \eqref{fwefjhwef8726478234234} shows that $\Dirac^{2}$ is lower bounded by $c$ on the submanifold $M_{c}$, and the restriction of $\Dirac$ to this subset is invertible and therefore has vanishing index. {Roe} \cite[Thm.~2.4]{roe_psc_note} constructs a large scale index class of the Dirac operator which takes this positivity into account.
-Our goal {in this} Section is to interpret the construction of Roe in the language of bornological coarse spaces.
+So morally the formula \eqref{fwefjhwef8726478234234} shows that $\Dirac^{2}$ is lower bounded by $c$ on the submanifold $M_{c}$, and the restriction of $\Dirac$ to this subset is invertible and therefore has vanishing index. {Roe} \cite[Thm.~2.4]{roe_psc_note} constructs a large scale index class of the Dirac operator which takes this positivity into account {(the original construction without taking the positivity into account may be found in \cite{roe_index_coarse}).} Our goal in this section is to interpret the construction of Roe in the language of bornological coarse spaces.